VishyFishy02/Somm_Wine_Reccomendation/README.md

 - **Retrieval Augmented Generation (RAG) pipline**:
     - Combine similarity search, reranking, and LLM (with memory) to return 5 best-fit wines.
-    - Top 3 most popular styles are also obtained from the reranked documents.
+    - Top 3 most popular styles are also obtained from the reranked wines.

 Comparing these two approaches against a baseline KNN search model, RAG is the best performer for both deliverables!